What is WELA?

 • Nahrin Aziz, Northwest Indian College

-• Kaye Marshall, Mt.
+• Bridget Rossman - Mt.
 Baker School District

 What is WELA’S current work?